Trump says US seized Iran-flagged ship trying to get past Hormuz blockade

 Trump’s statement came hours after he said US negotiators would travel to the Pakistani capital, Islamabad, on Monday for possible talks with Iran aimed at ending the US-Israel war on Iran.

-That had raised hopes of extending a fragile ceasefire set to expire by Wednesday, but Iranian state media reported that Tehran had not agreed to a second round of talks.
+That had raised hopes of extending a fragile ceasefire set to expire by Wednesday.
+But Iranian state media reported that Tehran had not agreed to a second round of talks.